CY-dev/DCGAN-tensorflow/README.md

 This example uses a small subset of the celebA dataset containing 1000 images to reduce file transfer times.
 You can of course also use the entire dataset.
 However, be aware that the dataset is large and may take a long time to upload to the ClusterOne server.

 1. Download the reduced dataset [here](https://tensorport-public-datasets.s3.amazonaws.com/celebA_small.zip).
 Unzip the downloaded file and `cd` into the directory with the data.
+2. Create a Git repository from the data with `git init`.
+3. Add and commit the data with `git add .` followed by `git commit -m "Initial commit"`
 2. Log into your ClusterOne account using `just login`.
-3. Then create a new dataset with `just create dataset`.
-Name the dataset `celeba-small`.
+5. Then create a new dataset with `just create dataset celeba-small`.
+6. Link the local repository to the ClusterOne dataset with  `just ln dataset -p celeba-small`.
 4. Upload the dataset to your ClusterOne account with `git push clusterone master`.

 ### Get the code ready